rorymcd98/skill-check/README.md

 Utilises:

-- A React frontend with annotated components
+- A React frontend with appropriate utilisation of components and hooks
 - PostgreSQL database, populated from the Reed job search API, in combination with Cheerio webscraping
 - Hosts a RESTful API (using Express) to allow the client to dynamically and easily query the database for job skills
 - Bundled with Vite for production and development with hot module replacement